-In fact, it’s possible to increase your clickthrough rate by 20-30%, which is quite a big deal.
+It’s possible to increase your clickthrough rate by 20-30%, which is quite a big deal.
 However, the amount your sales will increase ultimately depends on the quality of the sales page users click through to.

 2. Total Reviews Featured on Your Website Increase SEO, Too!

-For example, check out this chart from Search Engine Journal—reflecting the number of additional organic visits created on 30,000 business websites following the addition of reviews.
+For example, check out this chart from the Search Engine Journal—reflecting the number of additional organic visits created on 30,000 business websites following the addition of reviews.

 You might ask yourself: Why does Google even care about these reviews so much?

 In short, they aim to give the market what it wants.
-Since consumers trust reviews from other consumers, Google gives these a boost in search rankings, accordingly.
+Since consumers trust reviews from other consumers, Google gives these a boost in search rankings accordingly.

 Moreover, testimonials act as highly effective “social proof.”
 In other words, your website visitors read these and place a lot of trust in them when making a purchase decision.